editorconfig/editorconfig-geany/README.md

 ### Install From source

-1. Download the [EditorConfig core][] and follow the instructions in the README and INSTALL files to install it.
+1. Install the [EditorConfig C Core][].
+If you are using Debian/Ubuntu, you can install it by running the following command:

+        apt-get install libeditorconfig-dev

     You also need to intall geany and GTK 2.0 development files.
 This could be done by executing the following command if you are using Debian/Ubuntu:

         apt-get install libgtk2.0-dev intltool geany